mahavedalla/mahavedalla/docs/questions/nibbana/whether-one-can-extinguish-or-cause-another-to-attain-nibbana-parinibbapeti-another.md

-# Whether one can extinguish or cause another to attain Nibbāna (parinibbāpeti) another?
+Question: Whether one can extinguish or cause another to attain Nibbāna (parinibbāpeti) another?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: MN 8; MN 13